abrahamwoubie/Summer_School_RL/schedule.md

 ## Schedule of second week (21-25 August 2017)
 Second week consists of working on a small project with sessions from 10:00 to 12:00 every day.

+Second week sessions will be held in:

+* Joensuu: Monday and Wednesday-Friday in AU204.
+Tuesday in AG108.
+* Kuopio: Monday-Friday in SN203